moltenform/vipercard/vipercard/doc/reference_01_fundamentals.md

 -  you can export stacks as a modern json format
 -  art-stamps feature for adding clip art
 -  new animation features like save-to-gif
+-  in ViperCard you have to hit Save to save changes (regretably)
+-  in ViperCard you have an extensive undo history and can even undo changes made by a script

+Scripting differences between ViperCard and HyperCard:
+- You can write `exit to ViperCard` instead of `exit to HyperCard`
+- You must specify `cd` or `bg` when referring to a button or field
+- No one-line `if x>3 then answer x` if statements
+- Currently: message chain for key events is different, on afterkeydown to indicate cannot prevent default action.
+- Currently: wait until the mouseclick is not supported
+- Scripts only run when browse tool is active; you can exit an infinite loop by changing the tool
+- while globals that aren't set default to "", variables that aren't set get a runtime error if accessed
+- hilite and checkmark are separate properties
+- There are places custom function calls can't occur: as an argument to custom handler call, as an argument to repeat while, and as an argument to else if.
+- Can't have a variable named id, length, short, long, first, second

+Differences in specific commands/functions:
+- choose "browse" tool, not choose browse tool